knowbl/log-based-static-contact-form/README.md

 ### Step one: Log format

-Within the http block of your nginx server, insert the log format for your specific configuration near the bottom of the block.
+Within the http block of your nginx server, insert the log format for your specific configuration near the bottom of the block, but before the first server blocks.
 Less is recommended.

 ```nginx
 log_format contactstatic '$time_local | $request';